CNC Machining Design Guide

 A useful CNC machining design guide should do two things at once.
 It should help engineers avoid geometry that slows machining, weakens the part or complicates inspection.
 It should also help buyers send a cleaner RFQ package so the quote reflects the real part instead of a long chain of clarification emails.

-This guide focuses on practical design rules for machined metal parts: internal corners, pocket depth, thin walls, holes, threads, undercuts, setup direction and tolerance callouts.
-Use it before sending work to CNC machining services, CNC milling services or precision CNC machining.
+Practical CNC part design starts with the features that drive machining time, tooling access and quote risk: internal corner radius, pocket depth, cavity depth, thin walls, holes, threaded holes, undercuts, setup direction, part orientation and tolerance callouts.
+Review these points before sending work to CNC machining services, CNC milling services or precision CNC machining.
 When the design is ready, move straight to request a quote.

 Guide sections

-• Quick rule summary for pockets, walls, holes, threads and corner access
+- Quick rule summary for pockets, walls, holes, threads, corner access, chamfers and edge breaks

 Good CNC design is usually about removing avoidable difficulty